A Marketing System Case Study: Black Tea—From Farm to Cup

 |All Course Related Excursions||India Visa Fee|

 The total duration of the program is 20 days NOT including travel time.
-Students will need to arrive to Guwahati (GAU) International Airport no later than 3 p.m. on June 3.
+Students will need to arrive at AAU by May 27th or leave the U.S. on the 25th.
+Students will need to fly into Guwahati (GAU) International Airport. .

 Dr. Bhuyan will be waiting for students at the GAU airport and transportation will be provided to the university in Jorhat.
 If students are unable to arrive at the airport by the deadline, they will be required to arrange their own transportation to the university.
 This can be coordinated with Dr. Bhuyan upon arrival at GAU.

-- A Rutgers Pre-departure orientation will take place on May 6 at 9 a.m. (location TBD)
+- A Rutgers pre-departure orientation will take place on campus (date and location TBD).

-- An on-location student orientation will take place on June 4 at 7 p.m.
-(Assam Agricultural University, India)
+- An on-location student orientation will take place at Assam Agricultural University, India (date and location TBD).

 Academic questions, including independent study options, and local environment questions, should be directed to: Dr. Sanjib Bhuyan (faculty leader): firstname.lastname@example.org.